gravitational/teleport/rfd/xxxx-command.md

 * It will allow parallel execution of commands on multiple nodes (configurable execution pool size).
 * It will allow to stream output from multiple nodes to the client.
 * Nodes will record the session and upload in the same way as interactive session are recorded.
+* It will allow command execution on Teleport and OpenSSH nodes.
 * It will ensure that even in case of a network failure the command will continue to run on the node.
   (all commands should be one shot.
 If an initial connection to the node fails, the proxy will retry.
   If the connection is lost during the command execution, the command will continue to run on the node